AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The response MUST include a collection of all target device model role paths with a validation `status` property.
 For role paths which have a `status` other than `Ok` the response MUST also include a `statusMessage` with details of why the validation failed.

-//TBD: Do we need to give more detailed examples of statuses and statusMessages?
+// TBD: Do we need to give more detailed examples of statuses and statusMessages?

-We can then proceed with restoring the backup by performing a [Set request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to restore our backup.
+The backup can be restored by performing a [Set request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to restore the backup.

 In order to restore the whole device model (restoring a full backup), requests MUST use `root` as the `rolePath`.